 |Looks like this possible Great Dane was looking for her/his owner to return from the shop.
 We took this photo on a very cool day.|

 Pressing the pills through the blister packs for an entire year’s meds could take a few hours.
-For three different meds for 12 months, that 1095 “presses” in the blister pack.
+For three different meds for 12 months, that is 1095 “presses” in the blister pack.

-I realize that keeping the pills in the blister pack may extend their freshness but in an effort to eliminate excess weight, getting rid of the superfluous paper and plastic makes more sense due to our circumstances.
+I realize that keeping the pills in the blister pack may extend their freshness, but in an effort to eliminate excess weight, getting rid of the superfluous paper and plastic makes more sense due to our circumstances.

 Also, today, I have to use a needle and thread to sew a few items.
-I don’t mind doing this but have trouble threading the needle unless I use that silly little tin thing that is often included in a package of various sized needles.
+I don’t mind doing this, but have trouble threading the needle unless I use that silly little tin thing that is often included in a package of various sized needles.
 Its this thing:

 |Ever use this thingee when trying to thread a needle?
 I’m lost without it.
 Must be old age.|